 In Summary

-Cranes are a constant and important presence in numerous Australian workplaces, which means crane safety should be a vital component of workplace safety and operating procedures.
+Cranes are a constant and important presence in numerous Australian workplaces.
+That means crane safety should be a vital component of workplace safety and operating procedures.
 Follow the crane safety tips above to operate your crane safely and productively in your workplace.